d3lta-v/ULWI/ISA.md

 **Parameters**:

 - `<http request handle>`: The HTTP request handle issued to you by the `ihr` command
 - `<headers>`: The headers of the HTTP request.
-Example: `Header1: value1\nHeader2: value2`.
-This method ONLY accepts UNIX style line endings to separate headers (e.g. LF) and not Windows style line endings actually used by web servers (e.g. CRLF) to prevent the entry from messing with
+Example: `Header1: value1\nHeader2: value2\n`.
+This method ONLY accepts UNIX style line endings to separate headers (e.g. LF) and not Windows style line endings actually used by web servers (e.g. CRLF) to prevent the data from interfering with the command.

 **Returns**: `<S/U>` Successful or Unsuccessful.
 Returns `U` if that HTTP request handle does not exist.